-There has been quite a fuss made of Apple's closed shop approach to the HomePod, with a lot of people calling it an all-Apple affair.
-However, that's not strictly true – you can stream Spotify, Deezer, Amazon Music, Pandora, your favourite radio stations and a whole lot more on a HomePod.
+There has been quite a fuss made of Apple's approach to the HomePod, with a lot of people calling it an walled garden affair.
+However, that's not strictly true – you can stream Spotify, Deezer, Amazon Music, Pandora, your favourite internet radio stations and a whole lot more on a HomePod using AirPlay.

 The HomePod can do everything that any other regular AirPlay speaker does, so if your favourite streaming app is on iOS and has an AirPlay option then you can beam over your tunes.
 That does, of course, mean getting out your iPhone or iPad to get things started.

-It also means no "Hey Siri, play The Twilight Sad on Spotify" or "Hey Siri, wake me up at 8.30am with BBC Radio 4", as there is with Amazon's Echo speakers or Google's Home devices – both of which even let you set Spotify as a default ahead of their own in-house streaming services.
+It also means no "Hey Siri, play Kanye West on Spotify" or "Hey Siri, wake me up at 7.30am with KEXP", as there is with Amazon's Echo speakers or Google's Home devices – both of which even let you set Spotify as a default ahead of their own in-house streaming services.

 The Ambient's verdict: Apple HomePod review